jewoolee0502/jewoo-lee/README.md

 ## 🛠️ Getting Started

-Follow these steps to run the project locally on your machine.
+Follow these steps to run the project locally.

 ### ✅ Prerequisites